peakpeak-github/TFTScroll/README.md

 Note: Encoding of this file should be Windows-1252 (8 bit) to display extended characters correctly

 Successfully built with:
-Arduino IDE 2
-Visual Studio Code with PlatformIO
-Visual Studio with VisualMicro
+Arduino IDE 2, Visual Studio Code with PlatformIO and Visual Studio with Visual Micro extension